 Dolby Digital and DTS can both deliver fantastic surround sound experiences – but there are some key differences in the way that they achieve that end result.

-DTS on the other hand, is less compressed and supports higher bit rates of up to 1.5Mb/s (megabits per second).
-For DVD discs, it supports up to 768 kbits/s.
+DTS, on the other hand, is less compressed and supports higher bit-rates of up to 1.5Mb/s (megabits per second).
+Some DVD discs also have 1.5Mb/s bit-rate, though most have a soundtrack encoded at 754kbps.

 The compression gap widens when you step up to the competing HD formats.
 Dolby Digital Plus supports up to 1.7Mbps, while DTS-HD High Resolution supports up to 6Mb/s.
 In theory, less compression during encoding equals more detailed audio that delivers a soundtrack closer to what was originally intended.